An explanation of Mondrian's oeuvre by Michael Sciam

 Oil on Canvas, cm.
 102,3 x 105,2

-The marked presence of vertical lines on the right prompts a vertical reading of the horizontal sections inside the vertical field.
-On observing these sections, we note that their vertical component gradually decreases little by little as we move up from the bottom toward the horizontal line running through the middle of the composition, the only uninterrupted horizontal line present in this work.
+The marked presence of vertical lines on the right prompts a vertical reading of the horizontal sections inside the large vertical field in the center left.
+On observing these sections, we note that their vertical component gradually decreases little by little as we move up from the bottom toward the central horizontal line which is the only uninterrupted horizontal line present in this work.
 The other horizontals are in fact three segments set between the vertical lines and two in the lower and upper part that continue outside to the right and left respectively.

 Fig. 9